-Caroline’s practice focuses on assisting clients with corporate, trusts and estate planning needs with an emphasis on taxation.
+Caroline’s practice focuses on assisting clients with wills, corporate, trusts and estate planning needs with an emphasis on taxation.
 She was originally called to the bar in Saskatchewan and had the good fortune to begin her legal career at a firm that focused on taxation where she gained a love and appreciation of this area of law.

 She moved to Vancouver Island with her family in 2012 and recently took some time to work for the BC Provincial government as a senior income tax analyst.
 While there she gained valuable insights into the creation of tax statutes and the administration of same.
 She made the decision to return to practice in 2018 when she joined Horne Coupar LLP.